HadrienG2/subwoofer/book/src/user-guide/suggestions.md

    electrical outlet.
    * The CPU performance of some laptops has been observed to fluctuate in highly unpredictable ways when operating on battery power.
-The exact cause for this phenomenon is not fully understood, but it may be related to maximal current draw limitations of the underlying laptop battery.
+The exact cause for this phenomenon is not fully understood, but it could be related to maximal current draw limitations of the underlying laptop batteries.
 3. OS and vendor performance/powersaving tunables should be set up for maximal performance.
    * If you do not do this, your benchmark results will exhibit some dependence